Skip to main content

 Around 1,200 people work at the Thünen Institute, mostly on a wide variety of sustainability issues.
 It is therefore in our own best interests to operate sustainably in our day-to-day work.

-This project aims to identify and describe opportunities and limitations for more sustainable business practices at the Thünen Institute (as well as on business trips and in consortiums) and to implement them in collaboration with the various institutes.
+This project aims to identify and describe opportunities and limitations for more sustainable business practices at the Thünen Institute (as well as on business trips and in consortiums) and to implement them in collaboration with the various institutes and the central department.

 Background and Objective